joebologna/rockyourslotsoff/03-Article.md

 - Add 10 to the balance
 - Provide the balance

+We have enough to start writing an interface as the basis of the implementation.

-### Go Interfaces
+### Using Go Interfaces

-Let's start with the Go package.
 This is a good time to introduce Go interfaces.
 A Go interface can actually define the API for us.
-We will be using this interface later.
-Now is a good time to define it.

-As an aside, you can write your own code generators in Go easily.
-This is because the language is well defined using something call `AST`.
-Feel free to look into this.
-It's bad-ass.

-Let's pawn this off on our pair programmer :)
+It is also easy to write code generators because Go provides something called `AST`.
+We'll probably use a code generator later, for now let's just define the interface.

 #### ChatGPT Interaction to Generate the Go Interface

+Let's pawn writing the interface off on our pair programmer.

 Prompts: